gdude2002/code-jam-4-qualifier/README.md

 I decided to do this in PySide2, to show exactly how it's meant to be used.

-You can run this with `python -m rocket_loader`, assuming you have PySide2 installed.
+You can run this with `python -m rocket_launch`, assuming you have PySide2 installed.

 The original task text is below: